 9) Environmental Control of Development and Teratology

 This course will be conducted in a traditional lecture format with active learning opportunities such as frequent in-class writing assignments.
 Students will write either a term paper or a critique of a journal article on developmental biology, and make an oral presentation to the class.
 The laboratory portion of the course will include experiments designed and conducted by the students.
 The data from these projects will be presented as written lab reports and oral presentations.

-3. An understanding of the processes of morphogenesis through examining cleavage, blastulation, gastrulation, and neurulation.
+3) An understanding of the processes of morphogenesis through examining cleavage, blastulation, gastrulation,

 Student knowledge gained from lecture will be evaluated through writing assignments done in class, short answer and essay lecture exams and a comprehensive final exam.
 Knowledge gained outside of lecture will be evaluated through a term paper or article critique and oral presentations.

 6. Other Course Information

 April 13, 2009

 June 20, 2015